Battery (crime)

-Battery is a criminal offense involving unlawful physical contact, distinct from assault which is the act of creating apprehension of such contact.
+Battery is a criminal offense involving "unlawful intentional infliction of harmful or offensive physical contact with another person without consent."
+This is distinct from assault, which is the act of creating reasonable fear or apprehension of such contact.

 Battery is a specific common law offense, although the term is used more generally to refer to any unlawful offensive physical contact with another person.
-Battery is defined at American common law as "any unlawful and or unwanted touching of the person of another by the aggressor, or by a substance put in motion by them".
+Battery is defined by American common law as "any unlawful and/or unwanted touching of the person of another by the aggressor, or by a substance put in motion by them".
 In more severe cases, and for all types in some jurisdictions, it is chiefly defined by statutory wording.
 Assessment of the severity of a battery is determined by local law.

 Generally

 Specific rules regarding battery vary among different jurisdictions, but some elements remain constant across jurisdictions.
 Battery generally requires that: